Meghana-l/Database-Management-Portfolio/ETL_Project/README.md

 ---

 ### 📦 ETL Project 4 – Multicast Task
-**Business Goal:**
+**Business Goal:** Generate analytical data for the tactical and strategic levels of the corporation.
-Generate multiple aggregate datasets from product data.
+**Technical Goal:** Generate multiple aggregate datasets from product data.

 **Tasks Used:**
 - Data Flow Task